-Sudden (Acute) Finger, Hand, and Wrist Injuries
+Sudden Acute Finger, Hand, And Wrist Injuries

 The most common finger, hand, and wrist injuries happen during:

-- Recreational activities
+- Recreational activities.

-- At work
+- At work.

-- Projects around the home (especially when using machinery)
+- Projects around the home (especially when using machinery).

 Wrestling, football, soccer, and other contact sports have a higher risk of finger, hand, or wrist injury.
 The same is true for higher-speed sports, such as biking, in-line skating, skiing, snowboarding, and skateboarding.
-Other sports that bear weight on the hands and arms (such as gymnastics), increase the risk for injury.
+Other sports that bear weight on the hands and arms (such as gymnastics) increase the risk for injury.
 There is also an increased risk of injury for sports that use hand equipment such as ski poles, hockey or lacrosse sticks, or racquets.

-Most finger, hand, or wrist injuries in children occur during sports, play or from accidental falls.
-In children, injuries at the end of a long bone near a joint may damage the growth plate (physis) and always should be examined by a doctor.
+Most finger, hand, or wrist injuries in children occur during sports, play, or from accidental falls.
+In children, injuries at the end of a long bone near a joint may damage the growth plate (physis) and should always be examined by a doctor.

-When we age, we lose muscle mass and bone strength (osteopenia) putting older adults at higher risk for injuries and fractures.
+When we age, we lose muscle mass and bone strength (osteopenia), putting older adults at higher risk for injuries and fractures.
 Balance and vision problems also increase the risk of accidental injury.

 SUDDEN (ACUTE) INJURIES